bramley/phplist-plugin-subscribers/README.md

 For guidance on using the plugin see the plugin's page within the phplist documentation site <https://resources.phplist.com/plugin/subscribers>

-## Known problems ##

-### Export fails with "Error, incorrect session token" ###
-phplist 3.0.9 had a change that stopped the plugin export working.
-Instead the message "Error, incorrect session token" is displayed.

-To fix this problem upgrade to the latest version of CommonPlugin.

 ## Donation ##

 This plugin is free but if you install and find it useful then a donation to support further development is greatly appreciated.